-The Audit Committee of the Board of Directors was established by the Board in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
+The Audit Committee was established by the Board of Directors in accordance with Section 3(a)(58)(A) of the Exchange Act, to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
 For this purpose, the Audit Committee performs several functions, including, among others:

-- evaluates the performance of and assesses the qualifications of the independent auditors; - determines and approves the engagement of the independent auditors; - determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - · reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; - · monitors the rotation of partners of the independent auditors on the Company's audit engagement team as required by law; - reviews and approves or rejects transactions between the company and any related persons; - confers with management and the independent auditors regarding the effectiveness of internal control over financial reporting; - establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - meets to review the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+- evaluates the performance of and assesses the qualifications of the independent auditors; - determines and approves the engagement of the independent auditors; - determines whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - · reviews and approves the retention of the independent auditors to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent auditors on the Company's audit engagement team as required by law; - reviews and approves or rejects transactions between the company and any related persons; - · confers with management and the independent auditors regarding the effectiveness of internal control over financial reporting; - establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - meets to review the Company's annual audited financial statements and quarterly financial statements with management and the independent auditor, including a review of the Company's disclosures under "Management's

+Discussion and Analysis of Financial Condition and Results of Operations."

-The Audit Committee is composed of three directors: Dr. Hirsch, Ms. Mackey and Mr. Schmid.
-Mr. Schmid serves as the chair of our Audit Committee.
-After the Annual Meeting, we expect the Audit Committee members to be Dr. Hirsch, Mr. Schmid and either Ms. Lloyd or Mr. Corning, with Mr. Schmid continuing as the chair of the Audit Committee.
-The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at www.poseida.com.
+The Audit Committee is composed of three directors: Ms. Collins, Dr. Hirsch and Mr. Schmid.
+Mr. Schmid serves as the Chairperson of our Audit Committee.
+The Board of Directors has adopted a written Audit Committee charter that is available to stockholders on the Company's website at www.poseida.com.